Chai Latte: The Popular Spiced Tea Drink

 - 250 ml whole milk or a milk alternative

 First, briefly roast the spices in a pan.
-This way you activate the essential oils in the spices and get even more aroma out of them.
-Pour the hot water over them in the pan and let the spice mixture steep for a few minutes.
+This activates the essential oils in the spices and extracts even more aroma from them.
+Pour hot water over them in the pan and let the spice mixture steep for a few minutes.
 Then add the honey and your black tea.
-It's best to measure the time now and let the tea steep for about 4 minutes.
-The water should be around 90°C at this time, so it should no longer be boiling.
-Then pour the mixture through a sieve to finish the tea steeping time.
-Using an espresso steam wand or on the stove, you then heat the milk and froth it.
-Finally, half fill a large cup or glass with your tea and pour the frothed milk over it.
+It's best to time it now and let the tea steep for about 4 minutes.
+The water should be about 90°C at this time, so not vigorously boiling anymore.
+Afterwards, strain the mixture through a sieve to stop the steeping process of the tea.
+Then, heat the milk with an espresso steam wand or on the stove and froth it.
+Finally, fill a large cup or glass halfway with your tea and pour the frothed milk over it.

-If you don't have a fully stocked spice cabinet and don't want to buy all the spices, you can also use ready-made chai tea mixtures.
-In almost every supermarket and especially on the Internet there is a wide selection of different ready-made chai tea blends.
-There are both loose tea and ready-made tea bags, organic or non-organic.
-You then have the choice between “Chai Black Tea”, “Choco Chai”, “Sweet Chai” or even “Pumpkin Chai” with dried pumpkin.
-There is a really large selection and it is worth looking at the description or the back of the pack when searching.
-Here you can see the exact composition of the finished mixture.
-Although the spices are not freshly roasted before preparation, these ready-made mixtures are definitely a good way to get started.
+If you don't have a fully stocked spice rack and don't want to buy all the spices, you can also use ready-made chai tea blends.
+In almost every supermarket, and especially online, there is a wide selection of various ready-made chai tea blends.
+There is loose tea as well as ready-made tea bags, organic or non-organic.
+You can choose between "Chai Black Tea," "Choco Chai," "Sweet Chai," or even "Pumpkin Chai" with dried pumpkin.
+The selection is truly vast, and it's worth checking the description or the back of the package when searching.
+Here you can see the exact composition of the ready-made mixture.
+Although the spices are not freshly roasted before preparation, these ready-made mixtures are definitely suitable for beginners.

-The preparation is then incredibly easy.
-Pour hot, but no longer boiling, water over the finished tea mixture.
-Let it steep for a few minutes according to the package instructions.
-Then add the desired amount of foamed milk to the tea and your feel-good drink is ready!
+Preparation is then incredibly simple.
+Pour hot, but not boiling, water over the ready-made tea mixture.
+Let it steep for a few minutes according to the package directions.
+Then add the desired amount of frothed milk to the tea, and your comforting drink is ready!

-If you want things to be very simple and uncomplicated, the market offers a lot of instant alternatives to freshly brewed tea.
-There are ready-made powders that are mixed with milk powder and only need to be poured over with hot water.
-However, the texture and mouthfeel of these drinks are nowhere near as creamy and velvety as freshly steamed milk.
-That's why there are instant powders without milk powder that you pour hot water over and then top with freshly foamed milk.
+For those who want it very easy and uncomplicated, the market offers a lot of instant alternatives to freshly brewed tea.
+There are instant powders that are fortified with milk powder and only need to be topped with hot water.
+However, the texture and mouthfeel of these drinks are by no means as creamy and velvety as with freshly frothed milk.
+Therefore, there are also instant powders without milk powder, which you pour hot water over, but then crown with freshly frothed milk.

-Without a doubt, instant powders are an incredible relief, but they also influence our drinking behavior.
-If you want to take the time and leisure to prepare your chai latte, you will certainly also plan time and care for the preparation of your tea.
-It is not for nothing that there is a centuries-old tradition of tea ceremonies in Asian countries, which ensures that the pleasant drink has a permanent place in everyday life.
+Undoubtedly, instant powders are an incredible convenience, but they also influence our drinking habits.
+Anyone who wants to take time and leisure for their Chai Latte will certainly also plan time and care for the preparation of their tea.
+It's not for nothing that there is a centuries-old tradition of tea ceremonies in Asian countries that guarantee the comforting drink a permanent place in everyday life.
 This break and time for enjoyment is certainly diminished by the idea of an instant powder that promises chai tea in 30 seconds.

-The positive health aspects of Masala Chai described above are no longer as pronounced with instant powders.
-The fresh spices have previously been processed into powder in complex processes and lose a lot of their essential oils and aromatics.
-Biting into a fresh apple is different than chewing apple-flavored gum.
-Artificial flavors are even added to low-quality instant teas.
+The positive health aspects of Masala Chai described above are also not as pronounced in instant powders.
+The fresh spices have previously been processed into powder in elaborate processes and lose much of their essential oils and flavorings.
+Biting into a fresh apple is, after all, different from chewing apple-flavored chewing gum.
+In low-quality instant teas, artificial flavorings are even added.

-For your first encounter with the chai latte, we recommend the first two variants or a visit to your trusted café.
+For a first encounter with Chai Latte, we would therefore most likely recommend the first two variants or a visit to your trusted café.

-You can order a chai latte in most coffee shops and also in our coffee maker cafés.
-Logically, the barista in a café cannot take the peace and leisure that you can take at home to prepare the chai latte.
-After all, it would be strange if you ordered a chai latte and only had your drink in your hands after half an hour because the barista would first have to weigh out the spices, roast them, pour them over, strain them and mix them.
+In most coffee shops and also in our Kaffeemacher:innen cafés, you can order a Chai Latte.
+The peace and leisure you can take at home to prepare Chai Latte cannot logically be taken by the barista in a café.
+After all, it would be strange if you ordered a Chai Latte and only had your drink in your hands half an hour later because the barista first had to weigh, roast, pour, strain, and mix spices.

-In many coffee shops, the barista therefore uses a syrup solution.
-These syrups, either prepared by yourself or offered by companies, make the process in the café much easier and still offer an aromatic taste experience.
+In many coffee shops, the barista therefore resorts to a syrup solution.
+These either self-prepared syrups or solutions offered by companies greatly simplify the workflow in the café and still offer an aromatic taste experience.

-The barista only has to put a few pumps of syrup into a glass and froth the milk with the steam wand, and the guest receives an aromatic drink with a nice mouthfeel without having to wait long for it.
+The barista only has to put a few pumps of syrup into a glass and froth the milk with the steam wand, and the guest immediately receives an aromatic drink with a pleasant mouthfeel, without having to wait long for it.

-Another advantage is that the easy-to-use syrup invites you to experiment.
+Another advantage is that the easy-to-use syrup invites experimentation.
 The syrup also dissolves in cold milk.
-So why not an iced chai latte?
-A combination with a well-made espresso is also possible.
-For this so-called dirty chai latte, a few shots of syrup are added to a single or double espresso and topped with foamed milk.
+So why not an Iced Chai Latte?
+A combination with a well-extracted espresso is also possible.
+For this so-called Dirty Chai Latte, a few pumps of syrup are added to a single or double espresso and poured over with frothed milk.
 Certainly worth a try.

-Even though this coffee shop solution looks different than a Japanese tea ceremony lasting several hours, this practice has proven itself in many cafes and is a modern development of India's national drink for a growing chai tea fan base.
+Even if this coffee shop solution looks different from a multi-hour Japanese tea ceremony, this practice has proven itself in many cafés and is a modern development of the Indian national drink for a growing chai tea fan base.